cuducos/wed/README.md

 ### Sources

-* Convertion of location (city/country) to a latitude and longitude: [Nominatin](https://wiki.openstreetmap.org/wiki/Nominatim)
+* Conversion of location (city/country) to a latitude and longitude: [Nominatin](https://wiki.openstreetmap.org/wiki/Nominatim)
 * Weather forecast, only when _t - 16 days_: [hourly from Open Meteo](https://open-meteo.com/en/docs)

 ### Persistence

-* Saved events are saved in simple file `~/.wed`
+* Saved events are saved in a simple file `~/.wed.json`
-* The app automaticaly deletes past events when the app is run
+* The app automatically deletes past events when the app is run
-* The app igonres events that are more than 5 days ahead
+* The app ignores events that are more than 5 days ahead